Fire Alarm Categories-Guide to BS5839

 Category L5 – Localised life protection automated fire alarm system

-L5 category alarms are a specific type of automated fire systems that tackles fire hazards in high-risk areas.
+L5 category alarms are a specialized type of automated fire system designed to address fire hazards in high-risk areas.

-For instance, some companies might install fire detection equipment to L5 standards in a server room while leaving the rest of the building unchanged.
+For example, some companies might implement fire detection equipment up to L5 standards in a server room while leaving the rest of the building as it is.

 Category P1 – Maximum property protection automated fire alarm system